-You wake up in a hospital after an accident, and you find that you are alone and abandoned by everyone.
+You wake up in a hospital after an accident, and you find yourself alone and abandoned by everyone.
 Lost, you discover an apocalyptic landscape where zombies have taken over the world around you!
-No, of course we're not in The Walking Dead!
-But our good old Rick and his sidekicks would have liked to be able to prepare for the end of the world before it showed up!
+No, of course, we're not in The Walking Dead!
+But our good old Rick and his companions would have loved to be able to prepare for the end of the world before it showed its face!

-Whether you're a survivalist convinced that the inevitable will happen or simply someone who likes to be prepared, we're going to explain what you should include in your survival bag or evacuation bag.
+Whether you're a survivalist convinced that the inevitable will happen or simply someone who likes to be prepared, we'll explain what you should plan to include in your survival bag or evacuation bag.

 What is a survival bag?

-It's a broad question, but it's important to understand that it's a very personal matter.
-Indeed, if you live in a mountainous region at high altitude, for example, your bag will need to adapt to the defined conditions.
+It's a broad question but you need to understand that it's very personal.
+Indeed, if you live for example in a mountainous region at high altitude, your bag will need to adapt to the defined conditions.
 Moreover, is this bag intended for the survival of a single person or an entire family?
 It's primarily up to you to define your priorities, but let's look together at the important points not to neglect.

 Before discussing which essential survival tools to put in your evacuation bag, choosing the bag is the first thing to do.
-Depending on your level of demand and preparation, you should choose the right backpack volume.
+Depending on your level of requirements and preparation, you'll need to choose the right backpack volume.
 To make your life easier, 5.11 Tactical offers the Rush 2.0 range.
-This line comes in three options with backpack volumes to stay self-sufficient for 12, 24, or 72 hours.
-Thus, the 5.11 bag volumes range from 24 Liters to 55 Liters.
-Of very good quality and ingeniously designed, this backpack range will never let you down and will accompany you for a great many years!
+This comes in three options with backpack volumes to stay self-sufficient for 12, 24, or 72 hours.
+Thus, 5.11 bag volumes range from 24 Liters to 55 Liters.
+Very high quality and ingeniously designed, this backpack range will never let you down and will accompany you for many years!

-Well, once the backpack is chosen, here is a list (non-exhaustive) of the main items to include in your survival bag.
+Well, once the backpack is chosen, here's a list (non-exhaustive) of the main items to include in your survival bag.

 First aid kit

 Is there a doctor in the house?
-Of course not!
-You'll have to manage minor injuries and other medical care on your own.
-Having medical knowledge will be a real asset and could save lives.
+Obviously not!
+So you'll have to handle minor injuries and other medical care on your own.
+Having medical knowledge will be a real asset and can save lives.
 Beyond knowledge, you need a minimum of equipment.
-For this, Arva and Sol have provided complete first aid kits or survival kits to deal with delicate situations.
-Thus, you will find in small optimized boxes all the necessities such as sterile compresses, syringes, bandages, thermometers, scissors, and more.
-The advantage of these survival kits is that they have been designed to contain the essentials without overloading your survival bag.
+For this, Arva and Sol have provided complete survival kits to deal with delicate situations.
+Thus, you'll find in small optimized boxes all the necessities such as sterile compresses, syringes, bandages, thermometers, scissors, and more.
+The advantage of these survival kits is that they've been designed to contain the essentials without overloading your survival bag.

-Easy to use, the fire steel or flint will be very useful for lighting a fire at any time.
-Whether it's to warm yourself or prepare a meal, having a fire starter is essential in survival conditions.
-The products offered on your Kodiak Store will allow you to light a fire even in humid conditions.
-You'll see that the choice of Fire Steel is made based on the number of uses and the format of this outdoor tool.
-Good to know, the SOL brand offers an ignition kit with a lighter usable 5000 times as well as 20 wicks for a very quick fire start.
-These fire-lighting tools should have a prime spot in your evacuation bag.
-Some brands like Wildsteer offer knives with sheaths that will easily allow storage of a Firesteel.
+Easy to use, the fire steel or flint will be very useful for starting a fire at any time.
+Whether it's for warming up or meal preparation, having a fire starter is essential in survival conditions.
+The products offered on your Kodiak Store shop will allow you to start a fire even in wet conditions.
+You'll see that the choice of Fire Steel is based on the number of uses and the format of this outdoor tool.
+Good to know, the SOL brand offers a fire starting kit with a lighter usable 5000 times as well as 20 wicks for very quick fire starting.
+These fire-starting tools should have a prime spot in your evacuation bag.
+Some brands like Wildsteer offer knives with sheaths that will easily accommodate a Firesteel.

 P { margin-bottom: 0.21cm }